 Further information about paediatric musculoskeletal medicine, including red flags, video demonstrations of joint examinations (pGALS, pREMS), investigations, and referral guidance, is available at Paediatric Musculoskeletal Medicine (PMM).
 Paediatric Musculoskeletal Matters (PMM): an e-resource to aid teaching and learning about the essentials of paediatric musculoskeletal medicine Opens in new window

 Persisting primitive reflexes beyond 6 months are suggestive of neurological problems such as cerebral palsy.

 The toddler has a broad base gait for support, and appears to be high stepped and flat footed, with arms outstretched for balance.
 The legs are externally rotated, with a degree of bowing.
 Heel strike develops at around 15 to 18 months with reciprocal arm swing.
 Running and change of direction occur after the age of 2 years.

 In the school-age child, the step length increases and step frequency slows.
 Adult gait and posture occur around the age of 8 years.
-There is a considerable variation in normal gait patterns and the ages at which the changes occur; and appear to be family-history related.
-Black children tend to walk sooner and Asian children later than average.
+There is considerable variation in normal gait patterns, and the ages at which the changes occur, that appear to be family-history related.

 Leg alignment varies with age and is often influenced by a family history of the same pattern.